italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - Expity time of the *Access Token* in seconds.
      - |spid-icon| |cieid-icon|
    * - **id_token**
-     - ID Token in JWT format (see next section)
+     - ID Token in JWT format (see next section).
      - |spid-icon| |cieid-icon|